-MCW’S 12TH ANNUAL GALA CELEBRATION RAISES MORE THAN $900,000 AND HONORS ROBERTA RICHIN, LOCKE LORD LLP, MONERIS SOLUTIONS, AND SHARON KATZ & THE PEACE TRAIN
+MCW’S 12TH ANNUAL GALA RAISES MORE THAN $900,000 AND HONORS ROBERTA RICHIN, LOCKE LORD LLP, MONERIS SOLUTIONS, AND SHARON KATZ & THE PEACE TRAIN

 More than 400 guests attended the event, which raised over $900,000 to support MCW’s youth leadership, community development, and oral health care efforts in the United States and Africa.